Top 11 Causes of Employee Turnover in the Hospitality Industry

 Reason #1: Long Work Hours

-In certain hospitality sectors like hotels and restaurants, long working hours are the norm.
-For instance, chefs in hotels often work up to 12 hours with just a few short breaks.
-Around 4 out of 10 people working between 8 and 12 hours cite long hours as the main reason for burnout.
+In hotels and restaurants, long shifts are common.
+For example, chefs may work up to 12 hours with few breaks.
+Around 4 in 10 people working 8–12 hours cite long hours as a main cause of burnout.

 Reason #2: Poor Schedules